Shop

 Just look at lagers.
 Boasting the flavor profile most people think of when they think about how beer tastes, lagers are hot right now among the purists and the every-drinker.

-All the extra components necessary to bring out the best in pumpkin beer aside, there’s simplicity to the style that’s well-suited to that shift in consumer preference.
+Aside from all the extra components necessary to bring out the best in pumpkin beer, there’s a simplicity to the style that’s well-suited to that shift in consumer preference.

 Contemporarily, IPA is the reigning king in that canon, and no pumpkin beer renaissance is likely to change that.
 But trends come and go.
-Popularity doesn’t, and so the pumpkin beer crop could flourish once more even now.
+Popularity doesn’t, so the pumpkin beer crop could flourish again, even now.

 Hop Culture’s Favorite Pumpkin Beers For Fall